-Devon Hill Associates has created a powerful methodology that enables healthcare providers to assess the patient experience and make informed decisions regarding the need for changes in systems, processes and behavior.
+Devon Hill Associates has created a powerful methodology that enables healthcare providers to assess their customer service and make informed decisions regarding the need for changes in systems, processes and behavior.
 Our pioneering services have attracted national print, industry and television coverage.

-We work with a diverse group of clients - from small clinics to major hospitals - to provide insightful feedback about their current service culture, and make suggestions for improving service, increasing patient satisfaction and enhancing the patient experience.
-We also have worked extensively with retirement and assisted living communities and nursing homes.
+We work with a diverse group of clients - from small clinics to major hospitals - to provide insightful feedback about their current service culture, and make suggestions for improving service and increasing patient satisfaction.
+We also have extensive experience working with retirement and assisted living communities and nursing homes.

-We welcome the opportunity to respond to any questions you might have about Devon Hill and our expertise in helping healthcare organizations optimize the patient experience.
+We welcome the opportunity to respond to any questions you might have about Devon Hill and our experience in helping healthcare organizations optimize their service performance.